roman680/QuickRide/README.md

 - CRUD operation for each DAO class
 - 3-tier architecture  DAO -> SERVICE -> WEB
 - Servlet controllers and Filter to handle HTTP requests
+- Java 11 and Apache Tomcat 9.0.50

+## :question: How to use :question:
+- Replace username, password, JDBC driver and URL in `connectionUtil`
+- Run script from the `resources/init_db.sql`
+- Add `Apache Tomcat 9.0.50`
+- Register as a new driver
+- Use all functions
+- Logout